-The Cache la Poudre River (French for "powder store"), according to hydrologists who carefully study the issue, begins as a small creek in the Never Summer Range inside Rocky Mountain National Park just north of Cascade Mt.
-The area receives the heaviest snowfall of any place in Colorado, and although I’ve never seen them personally, the largest spruce trees in the state are said to still reside in the deep cool draws of this remote wilderness.
-The water flows north through the Kawuneeche Valley that lies in the afternoon shadow of Mt Richtofen, then carries on between the Mummy Range and the Never Summer Range, picking up numerous creeks and seasonal trickles as it progresses.
+The Cache la Poudre River (French for "powder store"), according to hydrologists who carefully study the issue, begins in Poudre Lake just east of the Continnetal Divide at Milner Pass in Rocky Mountain National Park.
+The water flows north into Roosevelt National Forest, picking up numerous creeks and seasonal trickles as it progresses.
 The path of the river is hidden from view by immense tracts of lodgepole pine, dark blue spruce, nimble subalpine fir and airy stands of fluttering aspen that spend more than half the year under a deep blanket of snow.
-The river forms Long Draw Reservoir in this valley, an increasingly popular tourist destination and site of a memorable camping trip with Dave and Matt in the fall of our junior year of college.
-It’s also the place where I learned the hard way that in cold weather, a sleeping pad is essential camping equipment.
 After 30 miles, the current veers around to the east and begins coursing through a deep canyon.
-Near this turning point lies the Big South trail, starting at the junction of the river and State Hwy 14.
+Near this turning point lies the Big South trailhead, starting at the junction of the river and State Hwy 14.
 For the next 40 miles it charges downhill through narrow gorges and wide, smooth-surface glens, all the while closely bordered by a narrow, windy road.
-Along its sprint to the plains it passes by Profile Rock and Sleeping Elephant, through the sinewy curves of The Narrows, past Grey Rock and Red Mountain, fed during the springtime by Young’s Gulch, Steven’s Gulch, Dadd’s Gulch, Roaring Creek, Hewlett Gulch and the hidden mouth of the South Fork.
+Along its sprint to the plains it passes by Profile Rock and Sleeping Elephant, through the sinewy curves of The Narrows, past Grey Rock and Red Mountain, fed during the springtime by Young Gulch, Stevens Gulch, Dadd Gulch, Roaring Creek, Hewlett Gulch and the hidden mouth of the South Fork that drains the Pingree Park area.
 As it descends, the subalpine forest gives way to open stands of red-trunked Ponderosa on northern slopes, and cactus, wheatgrass and juniper on the southern slopes where the sun bakes away moisture in the long summer days.
 In the springtime the river flows with a heavy volume that tapers off in July and becomes only a trickle, not even deep enough to float a raft on, by September.
 I’ve rafted the river twice, once in a wet year and once in a dry.
 In an average year, the Poudre River carries 288,000 acre feet of water (an acre foot equals about 326,000 gallons).
 During the dust bowl years it carried an average of 120,000 acre feet.
 In 2002 it carried only 89,000 acre feet, which was about 30% normal flow.
 WOW!
-Whata drought!
+What a drought!
 In drought years, especially 2002, the water that finally reaches the mouth of the canyon is only centimeters deep and a few feet wide.
-Of course, that’s after the numerous municipal "water-improvement" projects upstream that divert and trap water for the greedy cancerous civilization on yonder parched and plowed plains.
+Of course, that’s after the numerous municipal "water-improvement" projects upstream that divert and trap water for the civilization on yonder parched and plowed plains.
 A spider’s web of irrigation canals and ditches, most larger than the natural river, criss-cross the area with glamorous names like Greeley No.2 and Eaton Canal, and feed the hundreds of stagnant reservoirs that rise and fall several feet every year as farmers pour water on their fields of corn and onions.
 Over 90% of the water in the Poudre River basin is used for agriculture.
-Looking at a map, I found it difficult to discern the path of the river what with all the canals and ditches.
-There are proposals in committee as I write to expand Halligan Reservoir on the North Fork of the Poudre from 6400 acre feet to 40,000 acre feet (600% increase) at a financial cost of $30 million, to expand Seaman Reservoir on the North Fork, and to create Glade Reservoir, a 220,000 acre foot, $200 million basin that would require the rerouting of State Hwy 287 north of Fort Collins from Ted's Place to Owl Canyon near Laramie.
-The people floating these proposals don't (or won't?) recognize that water holding capacity in the region already outstrips water availability from rain and snowmelt.
-Building more dams will not magically make it snow more, so you're left with more empty reservoirs.
-Either they're crazy or I am.
-The demands on the Poudre are not sustainable, and it's getting worse.
-The average Fort Collins resident uses 199 gallons of water a day, and I'm sure less than 1/2% of that is being drunk.
-What is left of the river when it joins the Big Thompson just east of Greeley, CO becomes the South Platte which flows off over the eastern horizon of yellow hayfields and corn megamonocultures and out of interest.
+Looking at a map, I found it difficult to discern the path of the river amidst the man-made canals and ditches.
+There have been proposals off and on over the last decade to expand Halligan Reservoir on the North Fork of the Poudre from 6400 acre feet to 40,000 acre feet (600% increase) at a financial cost of $30 million, to expand Seaman Reservoir on the North Fork, and to create Glade Reservoir, a 220,000 acre foot, $200 million basin that would require the rerouting of State Hwy 287 north of Fort Collins from Ted's Place to Owl Canyon near Laramie.
+Naturally not everyone is thrilled with these proposals.
+The people floating these proposals don't recognize that water holding capacity in the region already outstrips water availability from rain and snowmelt.
+How often in the last twenty years has Horsetooth Reservoir been full?
+Building more dams will not magically make it snow more, so you're left with more bathtub-ringed reservoirs.
+Too many people wanting too much from a humble river, and yes, I'll take my fair share of blame for living a few years in this watershed and watering my lawn while I did.
+Yet all is not lost.
+It will continue to rain, we hope, and conservation has a real chance to reduce our needs and wants on the river, and perhaps find a way to leave a nice amount for all the rest of the thirsty critters that try to make a living amongst the burgeouning northern Colorado suburban utopia.
+What is left of the river when it joins the South Platte just east of Greeley, CO flows off over the eastern horizon of yellow hayfields and corn megamonocultures and out of my own personal interest.
+It is principally those portions of the river lined with conifers that I find interst in.

 I’ve spent lots of days hiking straight off the highway up the steep canyon walls and peaks on either side of the river.
 I think most people would be surprised how steep a slope one can walk up without climbing equipment.
 Whenever I scramble up some of those canyon walls using all four limbs and stop after 10 minutes to look down and see mostly only the TOP of my car below, I too am surprised.
 Of course, going up is the easy part, as everyone knows.
 I got into a nice groove of exploring the rough trail-less canyon terrain in 2001, spending many hours tracking ever-upward away from the river.
 The funny thing was that I never was able to get to anything that I could call "the top".
 Any peak one sees from the road turns out only to be an outcropping of a mountain three times as high, but out of view from the river.
 When you get to the top of THAT mountain, you find it is but a swell at the foot of a much larger mountain beyond.
 Really doesn't matter, though.
 Hiking and seeing and being there is the real goal, not the top, wherever it may be hiding.
 There are plenty of bighorn sheep to be seen by the quiet hiker.
 Several years ago I was driving down the canyon when I spotted two of them perched on a rock outcropping on the north side of the road.
 I pulled the car over and snapped a couple of photos, then trotted up the hill with my camera and around the back of the outcropping.
 When I got to the top, they were completely out of sight.
 They just vanished.
 On another occasion Frank spotted a couple of young rams as he and I passed a lazy afternoon in a grove of limber pine high up a rocky slope commanding a view for several miles along the river.
 He growled to herald their approach, and I saw that the game trail they were following would take them right next to us.
 I decided to let them pass without interference and we left the shaded grove and stepped into the garish afternoon sun in the boulder field.
 The two rams halted and watched intently for a few moments as Frank and I slowly picked our way down through the boulders and loose tallus.
 The two rams then started to walk again, straight toward us (faster than before?) and Frank never took his eyes off them, growling just loudly enough to let me know he was aware of them.
 As we made our way down with labor, the rams made their way over with ease, and the gap was narrowing between us all the while.
 Frankly, I was a bit worried for a touch there, but they didn't descend when they got to the pine grove, but instead just stood and watched.
 Curious?
 Never did get close enough to discover their true intentions, perhaps for the best.
 I’ve always been on the lookout for mountain lions, hoping to see one in its native state.
 Never have.
 I hear they’re around.
 Maybe someday.